Oregon Ducks Shut Down Washington in Big Ten Tournament Quarterfinal

 During the regular season, the Huskies finished with a 25-31 overall record and went 12-18 in conference play.
 With the Ducks looking to improve their tournament resume and their chances of hosting an NCAA Tournament Regional at PK Park for the second consecutive year, the Huskies would love to spoil those hopes with an upset win.

 When hosting the NCAA Tournament Regional in Eugene last season as a top seed, the Ducks went 0-2, losing to the Utah Valley Wolverines and the Cal Poly Mustangs.
-If the Ducks are to host a regional again at PK Park, they hope to have a better showing that leads to making a run at the College World Series in Omaha.
+If the Ducks are to host a regional again at PK Park, they hope to put on a better showing that leads to making a run at the College World Series in Omaha.

 Sign up to our free newsletter and follow us on Facebook, X and Instagram for the latest news.